 The earth needs not just to get to net zero carbon, but to get to net zero carbon AS SOON AS POSSIBLE.

-However, if we have altered behaviours, adopted existing technologies at scale and reduced carbon emissions, then Bill Gates’ technologies deliver then we would be below net zero carbon emissions, possibly even removing carbon from the atmosphere which would over the long term reverse climate change.
-Bill Gates’ approach is putting all our eggs in one basket, which we will get in future.
+However, if we have altered behaviours, adopted existing technologies at scale and reduced carbon emissions, and when mature Bill Gates’ technologies deliver then we would be below net zero carbon emissions, possibly even removing carbon from the atmosphere which would over the long term reverse climate change.
+Bill Gates’ approach is putting all our eggs in one basket, which don’t have now but we will get in future.

 The book is interesting, but underlying it is the assumption that “business as usual” must continue, the biggest implication of this is that energy consumption will keep on increasing.
 This assumption then means that new solutions are the only way, as he is careful to point out current technologies can’t generate enough zero carbon energy due to lack of land area etc..